sal1729/go-academy/readme.md

   It's undoubtedly not very performant as every CRUD operation against the data is wrapped in a read/write to the file containing the data.
 - `feature/oops` - The working app after adding in some concurrency/goroutines _but_ this is too object-orient-y.
 I think I must have massively misunderstood the exercises somewhere 🤷
-- `main` - The latest version - I'm attempting a complete re-write with two days to go 🤦
+- `main` - The latest version - I'm attempting a complete re-write with two days to go 🤦 So far I've split up the datastore, the cli tool and the api but really it just feels like I've moved code about for no real reason.
+I can't see how concurrency fits in or how to join up the http handler with persistence or the cli tool. 🤕